Beastorm/Cpp-Interview-Questions/interview_questions_cpp.md

 ## 5. Templates & Generic Programming
 - How Static Variables Behave In Template Class And Template Functions?
 - Why Template Functions Only Defined Inside Header Files?
-- What Are All Those Places Where Initialiser List Is Must In C++?
+- What Are All Those Places Where Initialiser List Is Mandatory In C++?

 ---